Phonograph record: Early speeds

 Early disc recordings were produced in a variety of speeds ranging from 60 to 130 rpm, and a variety of sizes.
-As early as 1894, Emile Berliner's United States Gramophone Company was selling single-sided 7-inch discs with an advertised standard speed of "about 70 rpm".
+As early as 1894, Emile Berliner's United States Gramophone Company was selling single-sided 7 in discs with an advertised standard speed of "about 70 rpm".

 One standard audio recording handbook describes speed regulators, or governors, as being part of a wave of improvement introduced rapidly after 1897.
 A picture of a hand-cranked 1898 Berliner Gramophone shows a governor and says that spring drives had replaced hand drives.
 It notes that:

 The speed regulator was furnished with an indicator that showed the speed when the machine was running so that the records, on reproduction, could be revolved at exactly the same speed...The literature does not disclose why 78 rpm was chosen for the phonograph industry, apparently this just happened to be the speed created by one of the early machines and, for no other reason continued to be used.